War Service Bureau

 My dear Mrs. Conklin:

 Owing to the unusual pressure of business accompanying the opening of college I have been unable to have the enclosed letter translated until now.
-I am, however, sending you a translation which was made by Professor Hauch of our faculty.
+I am, however, sending you a translation which was made by of our faculty.
 Thank you very much for your kindness in sending it to us.

 Very sincerely yours,